 Cali's food scene is excellent, and you can find terrific restaurants by merely walking around barrio Grenada or San Antonio.

 A large concentration of restaurants is also focused around Parque de Los Perros.
 The city's proximity to the Pacific Ocean also ensure fresh seafood is widely available.

 - Sancocho de gallina – Popular soup made of chicken, corn, plantain, and a variety of seasonings.

-- Passion Restaurante – Calle 14 Norte # 9N – 04, barrio Grenada.
-Beautifully presented seafood, pastas, and more are available at this upscale restaurant.
+Passion Restaurante – Calle 14 Norte # 9N – 04, barrio Grenada.
+Beautifully presented seafood, pasta, and more are available at this upscale restaurant.

-Colombian nightlife has a great reputation, especially within the big cities, and Cali is no exception.
+Colombian nightlife has an excellent reputation, especially within the big cities, and Cali is no exception.

 Bars & Clubs

 Chango – Km 3 Via a Cavasa, barrio Juanchito.
 Historic salsa bar in the northeastern part of town.

 La Sexta (Zona Rosa) – walk down the main avenue until you find a bar or discoteca that looks like fun.
 Most will not start to fill up until 10 or 11 PM, Thursday, Friday, and Saturday nights.

 Menga – After you've had fun on La Sexta, catch a cab 15 minutes further north to barrio Menga which has a strip of late-night discotecas that remain open until 4 AM.